-Students must have a cumulative minimum grade point average (GPA) of 2.5 (3.0 beginning in fall 2016) and a "C" or better in the teaching area and in all courses taught by the Education Department and required General Education courses.
+Students must have a cumulative minimum grade point average (GPA) of 2.5 and a "C" or better in the teaching area and in all courses taught by the Education Department and required General Education courses.
 Students must also have a "B" or better grade in methods courses in the respective content area.